Ojārs Ēriks Kalniņš: Latvian Institute

 After ending his tenure as Ambassador the United States in 1999, Kalniņs became the director of the Latvian Institute, succeeding Vaira Viķe-Freiberga after she was elected President of Latvia.
 According to Kalniņš, his goal was for the agency to become "an all-purpose ad agency for Latvia."
 In a 2002 interview, Kalniņš explained that the institute's goal was not to create an image for Latvia, but to present elements of Latvian culture to a foreign audience in an understandable way.
 In 2009, Kalniņš threatened to resign as director when the government planned to reorganize the institute and reduce its budget from 90,000 to 21,000 lats per year, saying that "an institute is not two people in a basement."

-Political Career
+Political career

 In 2010, Ojārs Ēriks Kalniņš was elected to the 10th Saeima as a member of the Civic Union party.
 After Civic Union merged with New Era Party and Society for Political Change to form the Unity party, Kalniņš became a member of Unity and was re-elected to the 11th and 12th Saeimas.
 He became a member of New Unity after Unity changed its name, and was elected to the 13th Saeima in October 2018.

 Personal life

 Kalniņš married Irma Kalniņa in 1996.
+They had first spoken when he was working at the Latvian embassy in America in 1992.
+Latvia was an independent country and Irma told him of the Latvian Renaissance campaign to supply medicines to Latvia because Russia had stopped supplying them.
+They were both enthusiastic about Latvia.
+Despite both of them having their own families they began living together and Ojārs became the Latvian ambassador to America in 1993.
+They married on 20 February 1996 receiving congratulations from Hillary Clinton and from Bill Clinton.